Baxters: Mid to late 20th century

 Ena and Gordon Baxter joined the company in 1952.
 Ena, an artist and cook, helped expand the range of Scottish soups on offer to include traditional Scottish recipes such as Cock-a-leekie, Scotch Broth and Chicken Broth.
 In 1955, Baxters was granted royal warrants of appointment by Queen Elizabeth II, Queen Elizabeth The Queen Mother and King Gustav VI of Sweden for the manufacturer of Scottish food specialties.

-In the 1960s, Baxters was supplying its products internationally and in 1962 it was the first company in the United Kingdom to introduce twist-top caps to 12oz jars for preserves.
+In the 1960s, Baxters was supplying its products internationally and in 1962 it was the first company in the United Kingdom to introduce twist-top caps to 12 oz jars for preserves.
 By the 1980s, Baxters had become a leading premium soup brand and began promoting more exotic soup flavours.
 Despite the increasing size of the company, Baxters maintained an image as a "family business", with a series of advertisements showing the Baxter family heavily involved in the preparation of their products.

 Gordon Baxter's daughter Audrey Baxter became managing director in 1992, who along with her brother Andrew Baxter developed a range of new products.
 The company's other major shareholder is James Baxter, Andrew Baxter's son.
 Gordon Baxter died in 2013 (aged 95), and Ena Baxter in 2015 (aged 90).